killbill/killbill-client-java/README.md

 </dependency>
 ```

-The easiest way to get started is to look at some of our [integration tests](https://github.com/killbill/killbill/tree/master/profiles/killbill/src/test/java/org/killbill/billing/jaxrs), which use this library.
+The easiest way to get started is to look at our [Java client tutorial](https://docs.killbill.io/latest/java_client.html).
+We also provide a sample [Java client application](https://github.com/killbill/killbill-client-java-example).
+You can clone this project in order to get started.

 When sending a body, if you are unsure which parameters to pass, take a look at the [Java api documentation](https://killbill.github.io/slate/?java#).

-Regarding error handling, if the server returns an error (400, 401, 409, 500, etc.), the code will throw `KillBillClientException`.
-If there is no response (204) or if an object cannot be found (404), the code will return null (for single objects) or an empty list (for collections of objects).
-Otherwise, you should never get null.

 ## Build